 Double Entendre: Caroline asks Daisy if she wants her to skip the part of the diary where Benjamin talks about Elizabeth.
 Daisy remarks she's glad he found someone to "keep him warm" - as in both keeping him warm in cold Moscow and keeping him warm before Daisy got to him.

-The Film of the Book: Sort of.
-Fitzgerald's story is a satire.
-The movie retains just about nothing of the story except for the title and the idea of a man aging backwards.
+The Film of the Book: Fitzgerald's story is a satire.
+The movie retains nothing of the story except for the title and the idea of a man aging backwards.

 Framing Device: The life of Benjamin is told by a old woman on her death bed to her daughter in the hours before Hurricane Katrina.

-Magic Realism: Exactly how did he get born with such a Curious Case?
-Well, in the short story it was explicitly stated to be caused by the backwards clock starting to spin the exact second he was born.
+Magic Realism: How did he get born with such a Curious Case?
+In the short story it was explicitly stated to be caused by the backwards clock starting to spin the exact second he was born.
 In the movie, the relevance of the clock was only hinted at.
 As Katrina makes its way into New Orleans, the clock starts moving backwards again...

-Reed Richards Is Useless: Everyone who finds out about Ben's condition seems to automatically decide it's best to keep it under their hat.
-This doesn't seem too hard to explain away for most of the movie (the only people who spend enough time around him to notice are his adoptive parents, his true love, and not-much-time-left retirees) but the doctor at the end when he's a child with dementia seems to work it out and tell no-one.
-Never mind how revolutionary a scientific discovery the guy is, it's no big deal.
+Reed Richards Is Useless: Everyone who finds out about Ben's condition decides it's best to keep it under their hat.
+This doesn't seem too hard to explain away for most of the movie (the only people who spend enough time around him to notice are his adoptive parents, his true love, and not-much-time-left retirees) but the doctor at the end when he's a child with dementia seems to work it out and tell no-one.provingBenjamin ages backwards would only be possible if he were watched non-stop for months or years.
+Also, there are other, rare degenerative brain disorders that resemble Alzheimer's, but can strike much younger people; the doctor probably assumed boy-Benjamin had one of those.

 She Cleans Up Nicely: Elizabeth is first only seen dressed in grey and from then on only in her nightwear.
 Then one night Benjamin comes downstairs to find her all dolled up.

 She Is All Grown Up: Played straight and inverted in the same scene.
 Benjamin sees Daisy as a young woman for the first time.
 She had previously seen him as a man in his 60s but he has now de-aged to his late 40s/early 50s.
-And the inversion comes again when 50-year-old Daisy comes face-to-face with a Benjamin in his 20s.
+And the inversion comes again when 50-year-old Daisy comes face-to-face with a Benjamin in his 20s, and sees how He Is All Grown Down.

 Truth in Television: Developing aspects of aging at a young age is an actual genetic condition called progeria.
 However, it's not as severe as shown in the movie, with a child born resembling an old man, and people with the condition age forwards rather than backwards.